PrestaShop/prestashop-flashlight/README.md

 ## Api calls within a docker network

-Disclaimer: PrestaShop is sensitive to the `Host` header of your client, and can behave surprisingly.
+**Disclaimer**: PrestaShop is sensitive to the `Host` header of your client, and can behave surprisingly.
 In fact, since the Multi-shop feature is available, you cannot just call any front controller from any endpoint, unless...
-You set the ` Host`` or the  `id_shop`` you are targeting.
+You set the ` Host` or the  `id_shop` you are targeting.

 Let's explain this subtle - rather mandatory - knowledge: